snaewe/omniorb/README.win32.txt

 If you downloaded the Win32 binary distribution of omniORB, ready-built binaries are provided.
-The binaries are compiled with VC++
-6. If you are using any other version of VC++, the binaries will not work, and you must compile omniORB from source.
+The binaries are compiled with VC++ 6, 7, or 8, depending on the version you downloaded.
+If you are using any other version of VC++, the binaries will not work, and you must compile omniORB from source.

 The executables and DLLs are in <Top-Level Directory>\bin\x86_win32.
 The libraries are in            <Top-Level Directory>\lib\x86_win32.